← Back to the course

 ON chunks USING hnsw (embedding vector_cosine_ops); -- metric MUST match the query operator (<=>)

-1. inserts one documents row (title='Refund Policy', source_uri='samples/refund-policy.txt'),
+1. inserts one documents row (title='Refund Policy', source_uri='samples/refund-policy.txt', content_hash = the hash of the file’s text — see §3.3),

 Dimension is read, not hard-trusted.
 The width 1536 is chosen because it is ≤ 2000 (the pgvector HNSW/IVFFlat ceiling) and is a Matryoshka size for gemini-embedding-001.
 The “confirm embeddings” step reads the length from the response and verifies the L2 norm is not ~1.0 at 1536 (so the learner observes why normalization is required) before committing to the column width.